The symplectic isotopy problem for rational cuspidal curves

-We will now produce symplectic caps for each of the six cases listed above, except the Fibonacci families (for which we will have a different argument in Section~\ref{ss:fibonaccis} below).
-In general, the cap will correspond neither to the minimal resolution, nor to the normal crossing divisor resolution of the singularity; the goal will be to find a smooth symplectic $+1$-sphere.
+Here we describe our preferred resolutions for the singular curves in each of the six cases listed above, except the Fibonacci families (for which we will have a different argument in Section~\ref{ss:fibonaccis} below).
+In general, our preferred resolution will not be either the minimal or the normal crossing divisor resolution of the singularity; the goal will be to find a smooth symplectic $+1$-sphere.

 We start with the first family: a degree-$(p+1)$ curve with a unique singularity of type $(p,p+1)$.
 We first find the normal crossing resolution.
 In the notation of Section~\ref{ss:resolution}, we have $q=p+1$, $p^* = p$ (since $p^2 \equiv 1 \pmod{p+1}$) and $q^* = 1$.
 We are interested in the continued fraction expansions of $\frac{p}{p-1}$ and $\frac{p+1}{p+1-p}$, which are $[2^{[p-1]}]^-$ and $[p+1]^-$, respectively.
-Since the curve has degree $p+1$, its self-intersection is $(p+1)^2$, and therefore the self-interection of the proper transform in the normal crossing divisor resolution has self-intersection $(p+1)^2-p(p+1) = p+1$.
-We blow up $p$ times along this third leg (i.e. at the interection between the latest exceptional divisor and the proper transform of the curve).
-The net effect of this operation is that the central vertex is decorated by Euler class $-2$ and the third leg consists of a chain of $(p-1)$ $(-2)$-vertices, a $(-1)$-vertex, and a $+1$-vertex.
+Since the curve has degree $p+1$, its self-intersection is $(p+1)^2$, and therefore the self-intersection of the proper transform in the normal crossing divisor resolution has self-intersection $(p+1)^2-p(p+1) = p+1$.
+From this normal crossing resolution, we blow up $p$ additional times along this third leg (i.e. at the intersection between the latest exceptional divisor and the proper transform of the curve).
+The net effect of this operation is that the central vertex is decorated by Euler class $-2$ and the third leg consists of a chain of $(p-1)$ $(-2)$-vertices, a $(-1)$-vertex, and a $(+1)$-vertex.
 We will refer to this symplectic plumbing as $\mathcal{A}_p$; see Figure~\ref{f:Ap}.

 We now turn to the second case: a degree-$2p$ curve with a singularity of type $(p,4p-1)$.
 The normal crossing resolution of this unicuspidal curve has two legs with expansions of $\frac{p}{1}=[p]^-$ and $\frac{4p-1}{4p-5}=[2^{[p-2]},3,2,2]^-$, and the third leg has one vertex, which is initially decorated by $(2p)^2-p(4p-1)=p$.
-We blow up along this leg $p-1$ times, so that the central vertex is decorated by $-2$, and the third leg becomes a chain of $p-2$ vertices decorated by $-2$, one by $-1$, and one by $+1$.
+We blow up along this leg $p-1$ additional times, so that the central vertex is decorated by $-2$, and the third leg becomes a chain of $p-2$ vertices decorated by $-2$, one by $-1$, and one by $+1$.
 We will refer to this symplectic plumbing as $\mathcal{B}_p$.